 During Holland's Golden Age, when spice trade with Asia and North Africa was booming, wealthy merchants built mansions along the expanding canal ring that became Amsterdam.
 Today the fashionable homes have been reincarnated as upscale offices,...

 The central hub of downtown Amsterdam is Dam Square, and it’s been at the heart of the city’s history since the 13th century.
 Today, the open-air public space is ringed by shops and restaurants and packed with people, including street...

 Van Baerlestraat 27, 1071 AN Amsterdam, Netherlands

 Conservatorium has a fascinating past.
-It started as a bank, then became a music academy, and was finally transformed by renowned Italian designer Piero Lissoni into a hotel in 2012.
-The building itself harmoniously blends old and new, with modern...
+It started as a bank and then became a music academy before renowned Italian designer Piero Lissoni transformed it into a hotel in 2012.
+The building itself harmoniously blends old and new, with modern steel...

 - 1 Air Travel Another U.S. Airport Now Allows Non-Ticketed Visitors Through Security

 - 2 Travel News This Bistro Was Just Voted the Best New Restaurant in the United States

 - 3 Travel News Tour Guides Will Soon Be Restricted at Two Popular NYC Sites

 - 4 Travel Tips Temples, Tipping, and Train Rides: A Guide to Japan for First-Timers